HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Australia >

 Please respond by 20 February 2009 with any factors that should be considered in the assessment of this application.

-> Download Beverley Four Mile Project Mining Lease Proposal external link (PIRSA)
+> Download Beverley Four Mile Project Mining Lease Proposal (PIRSA)

 On Sep.
 25, 2008, Alliance Resources Ltd announced the decision to mine the Four Mile deposit by in-situ leaching.
 Uranium concentrate production is proposed to commence in January 2010, ramping up to 3 million lbs U3O8 [1,154 t U] per annum within three months.
 It is proposed to construct a satellite pre-processing plant close to the Four Mile deposits to recover uranium from ISL mining solutions for transport to the existing Beverley uranium processing facility for further processing, drying and packaging of uranium concentrate.